Temporary Email for Gaming Accounts

 - Copy the verification code from the email rather than clicking the link, since some gaming platforms track link clicks for analytics.

-- If a game requires email verification every time you log in from a new device, a temporary email is not ideal for long-term play.
-Use it for initial evaluation, then switch to a permanent address if you stick with the game.
+- If a game needs email verification every time you log in from a new device, a temporary email isn't the best choice for long-term play.
+Use it for your initial evaluation.
+Switch to a permanent address once you decide to stick with the game.

 - Check whether the game platform stores payment information tied to the email.
 If you plan to make purchases, consider switching to your real email first.